ronste/xmlworkflow/Readme.md

 The xmlworkflow container supports the definition of custom themes, i.e. different sets of templates, css and media files.
 To create a custom theme create a copy of the folder `themes/default` within the themes folder.
 You can then use the theme by providing the option `theme=<folder name>` and customize the templates inside this folder.

-## How it works

-Todo: Write more documentation

 ## Next steps